I wear many hats

 Coaching to help others shine their lights ~

-Since that time (2012), I’ve continued consulting and developed a course that coaches everyone from CEOs to self-employed wellness professionals on how to achieve their goals through authentic strategic communications and tactics online and offline.
-My Social Media Boot Camp has expanded to my Business Strategy Course because social media is only one “tool in the shed.”
-The Course, based on my four-step framework, is offered on a one-to-basis or to groups.
+Since that time (2012), I’ve continued consulting and developed courses to coach everyone from CEOs to self-employed wellness professionals on how to achieve their goals through authentic strategic communications and tactics online and offline.
+What started as my SOCIAL MEDIA BOOT CAMP has evolved to my SHINE YOUR LIGHT course for individuals on a professional quest and BECOME THE BEACON course for organizations on a mission.
+After all, social media is only one “tool in the shed.”
+The courses are based on my four-step framework.

 Personal and professional worlds merge ~